hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/secrets-storage.md

 The Vault service uses a secrets engine to store secrets.
 KV2 secrets engine is used to store secrets in the Vault service and provides the following features:

-- secrets are encrypted at rest
+- encrypted at rest
-- secrets are encrypted in transit
+- encrypted in transit
-- secrets are versioned
+- versioned
-- secrets can be deleted, restored and rolled back to a previous version
+- can be deleted, restored and rolled back to a previous version
-- secrets are available via REST API, WEB UI, and command client
+- available via REST API, WEB UI, and command client

 ### Secrets Storage Sequence Diagram